schmay33/techdegree-project-04/README.md

 If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly five times, a losing screen appears.

 A player can guess a letter only once.
 After they’ve guessed a letter, your programming will need to disable that letter on the onscreen keyboard.

+##Updated CSS

+Added new background ground color to the game.

+Added Box Shadow to the letter css class.

+Added Box Shadow to the key css class.